 The size of Lincoln's SWAT Team has increased over the years and currently stands at thirteen deployable members, a team commander and two assistant team commanders.
 Team composition includes a team leader, assistant team leader, sharpshooters, negotiators, less lethal/grenadiers, and shield/entry personnel.
-All team members are assigned to various police teams and specialized units within the department, are on call 24/7 via pager and are activated for call outs when needed.
+All team members are assigned to various police teams and specialized units within the department.
+They are on call 24/7 and activated for call outs when needed.

-The number of SWAT Team activations do vary from year to year, but on average have consistently maintained numbers around a call out a month.
-Typical call outs include barricaded or armed suspects, but the team is also used for high risk warrant service and special details, which includes dignitary protection or being placed on stand by during major events.
+The number of SWAT Team activations varies from year to year; but, on average, has consistently been one activation per month.
+Typical call outs include barricaded or armed suspects, but the team is also used for high risk warrant service and special details, which may involve dignitary protection or stand-by during major events.